vistle/vistle/vistle/insitu/libsim/README.md

 engineInterface
 ---------------
-In single process mode this provides an interface for the LibSimController module to get access to the simulation's controll socket.
+In single process mode this provides an interface for the LibSimController module to get access to the simulation's control socket.

 libsimInterface
 ---------------